openluopworld/aes_128/README.md

 If there is anything wrong or if you have any question, just make an issue or email me.

+## Extension
+The look-up-table implementation of AES is very fast.
+It can be seen in some famous projects.

 ## License

 > Copyright (c) 2017 LuoPeng